 Sarah Gresham interned with the Forage Center this summer.
-She worked with Jess Bonnan-White, Director of Education and Training, to create materials for future training simulations.
-Sarah recently graduated from UMBC with a bachelor’s in psychology with a minor in social welfare.
-Sarah is aspiring to become a professor.
-As well as, hold her own non-profit to support education in lower-income areas through policy reform.
-She is preparing for her Master's in education and E-learning while she lives abroad in Germany.
-Here, she reflects on her experiences in conversation with Forage Center Administrative Specialist, Catherine Cousar.
+She worked with Jess Bonnan-White, director of education and training, to create materials for future training simulations.
+Sarah recently graduated from UMBC with a bachelor’s in psychology and a minor in social welfare.
+Sarah is an aspiring professor.
+She also hopes to create her own nonprofit to support education in lower-income areas through policy reform.
+She is preparing for her master's in education and e-learning while she lives abroad in Germany.
+Here, she reflects on her experiences in conversation with Forage Center administrative specialist Catherine Cousar.

 Q: What led you to seek an internship with the Forage Center?

 A: I sought an internship with the Forage Center because of matching values on education when it comes to humanitarian crises.
 I especially appreciate communicating with the community to find a better problem.
 Q: What was the most interesting thing you learned or did while interning with the Forage Center?

 A: The most interesting thing I have learned while interning with the Forage Center is how instructional programs are orchestrated.
 Seeing behind the scenes on how people are trained to deal in different situations is fascinating.
 Q: What skills or experience from your internship do you think you will be able to use in the future?